zysio1998/OOP-Test-2019-Starter/README.md

 ## Instructions

 - Fork [this repository](https://github.com/skooter500/OOP-Test-2019-Starter) to get the starter project.
-Clone the forked repo and check the upstream and origin remotes are set correctly
+Clone the forked repo to your computer and check the upstream and origin remotes are set correctly
 - Make a class called Colour that encapsulates the columns from a single row from the colours.csv file.
 Make the r,g,b and value fields public and the colour (String) field private.
 Make accessor methods for the colour field.
 Make a constructor that takes initial values and assigns them to the fields.
 Make an appropriate toString method.
 - In UI.java:
     - Declare an ArrayList called colours that can hold instances of the Colour class
-    - Write a method called loadColours that populates the ArrayList from the data in colours.csv file.
-You can use the processing loadTable method to do this.
+    - Write a method called loadColours that populates the ArrayList from the rows in colours.csv.
+You can use the Processing loadTable method to do this.
 To get full marks for this, you should write an appropriate overloaded constructor on the Colour object.
     - Write a method called printColours that prints the contents of the colours ArrayList to the console
     - Write a method ```public Color findColor(int value)``` in the class UI.java that returns the colour object associated with the value parameter.
 - Make a class called Resistor that has the following public int fields: